 Each infant or young child who is to be baptised must have at least one godparent.
 Customarily, an infant or a young child who is baptised has both a godmother and a godfather.
 The parents of the child to be baptised are prohibited from fulfilling the role of godparent for their own child.
 Godparents must be at least sixteen years of age; and at least one godparent must be a Catholic who is confirmed and has received First Communion; a person who lives a life in harmony with the Catholic faith and intends to carry out the role of godparent.

 It is the custom to make an offering for the upkeep and support of the church which can be given on the day of baptism.
-If this will cause a problem, please see Fr Nicholas.
+If this will cause a problem, please see the Parish Priest.